 We have more detailed info on Pearl Harbour trips here

-Kualoa Ranch Tours
+Kualoa Ranch Tours – $51 Each

 The Kualoa Ranch is a very popular location on Oahu.
-The Ranch offers many tours of popular areas contained within its 4000 acres of land 5 different tours are included on the Oahu Go Card.
-Unfortunate these are limited to one Tour per day.
+The Ranch offers many tours of popular areas contained within its 4000 acres of land 5 different tours are included on the Oahu Go Pass.
+Unfortunately, these are limited to one Tour per day.
 This is a bit of a shame as you will need to travel multiple times to the ranch (40-50mins drive from Honolulu) to experience multiple tours.
-This is a shame but it’s clearly imposed on the Go Card by the ranch themselves.
+This is a shame but it’s clearly imposed on the Go Pass by the ranch themselves.
 And as long as you are aware of this restriction you can deal with it and maybe combine stops with the ranch with other excursions if there are multiple tours you really want to do.

-The five available tours are as follows:
+The three available tours are as follows:

 Voyaging Catamaran – Enjoy a fantastic sail along Oahu’s north shore for some spectacular sights including the Chinaman’s hat.
 The Catamaran is fairly small seating only 49 people, however, this can be seen as a positive being a little more intimate than others.